AdobeDocs/commerce-learn.en/help/io-events/2-4-6-installation.md

 ## Video content {#video-content}

-* Enabling the 3 required modules using composer
 * Commands to run for on premise hosting
 * Commands to run for Adobe Commerce Cloud
 * Adobe Commerce Cloud yaml required edit